stensonowen/KatPix/README.md

 # KatPix
 A Python program designed to scrape Reddit for images of cats and email them out.
 Written October 2013

+This script started as a joke between a few friends of mine and my 12th grade Calculus teacher who said it would be acceptable to email him pictures of cats.
+Naturally, I wrote a script that used httplib and grabbed the first image it could find from http://reddit.com/r/cats and thew it into an email.
+Over the next few months the program evolved, as I learned more Python or tweaked how it ran.
+The email list expanded somewhat, and it still goes out today, almost 18 months later.
+Offshoots of the original KatPix have come up too, including versions that go out weekly or use a different subreddit.
+It is run from a cronjob on a Raspberry Pi.
+Enclosed is a screenshot for an example of a recent email.